cabforum/code-signing/docs/CSBR.md

 #### 6.2.7.2 Private key storage for Timestamp Authorities

 A Timestamp Authority MUST protect its signing key using a process that is at least to FIPS 140-2 Level 3, Common Criteria EAL 4+ (ALC\_FLR.2), or higher.
-The CA MUST protect its signing operations in accordance with the CA/Browser Forum's Network Security Guidelines.
+The Timestamp Authority MUST protect its signing operations in accordance with the CA/Browser Forum's Network Security Guidelines.

 #### 6.2.7.3 Private key storage for Signing Services

 The Signing Service MUST ensure that a Subscriber's Private Key is generated, stored, and used in a secure environment that has controls to prevent theft or misuse.
-A Signing Service MUST enforce multi-factor authentication to access and authorize Code Signing and obtain a representation from the Subscriber that they will securely store the tokens required for multi-factor access.
-A system used to host a Signing Service MUST NOT be used for web browsing.
-The Signing Service MUST run a regularly updated antivirus solution to scan the service for possible virus infection.
-The Signing Service MUST comply with the Network Security Guidelines as a "Delegated Third Party".
+A Signing Service MUST enforce multi-factor authentication or secure server-to-server authentication to access and authorize the signing of Application Code.
+The Signing Service MUST comply with the Network Security Guidelines.

-For Code Signing Certificates, Signing Services shall protect Private Keys in a Hardware Crypto Module conforming to at least FIPS 140-2 level 2 or Common Criteria EAL 4+.
+For Code Signing Certificates, Signing Services SHALL protect Private Keys in a Hardware Crypto Module conforming to at least FIPS 140-2 level 3 or Common Criteria EAL 4+.

-Techniques that MAY be used to satisfy this requirement include:
+Techniques that MUST be used to satisfy this requirement include:

-1. Use of an HSM, verified by means of a manufacturer's certificate;
+1. Use of an HSM, verified by means of the FIPS or Common Criteria certificate; or
 2. A cloud-based key generation and protection solution with the following requirements:
     a.
 Key creation, storage, and usage of Private Key must remain within the security boundaries of the cloud solution’s Hardware Crypto Module that conforms to the specified requirements;
     b.
 Subscription at the level that manages the Private Key must be configured to log all access, operations, and configuration changes on the resources securing the Private Key.
-3. A Hardware Crypto Module provided by the CA;
-4. Contractual terms in the Subscriber Agreement requiring the Subscriber to protect the Private Key to a standard of at least FIPS 140-2 level 2 or Common Criteria EAL 4+ and with compliance being confirmed by means of an audit.

 #### 6.2.7.4 Subscriber Private Key protection and verification